craigwalton-dsit/inspect-soocon25/README.md

 I'm assuming that you:
 * have a basic understanding of Python and the command line
 * have a laptop with Python 3.10 or higher installed
-* have internet access and are able to downlaod ~2 GiB of data
+* have internet access and are able to download ~2 GiB of data

 If you don't, no worries, I hope you can still get some value from this workshop by getting a feel for the Inspect evaluation framework.
 Don't worry if you don't get every